NikRepo/DemoApi/README.md

 This project is a .NET 8 Web API that demonstrates schema-less CRUD (Create, Read, Update, Delete) operations using MongoDB Atlas.
 The application is containerized using Docker and is designed to be deployed on a Linux environment.

 API that allows storing and retrieving JSON data without a predefined schema.
-The data should be persisted in a MongoDb Atlas database.
+The data is persisted in a MongoDb Atlas database.

 ------------------------------------------------------------------------------------------------------